Dan Loney

-Dan Loney (born December 7, 1977) is a former American football offensive lineman who last played for the San Jose SaberCats of the Arena Football League.
-Loney attended Atascadero High School in Atascadero, California, where he played competitive football; he continued to play football at Cal Poly.
-Upon graduating, he was not selected in the 2000 NFL Draft; as such, he signed with the San Jose SaberCats in early 2001.
+Dan Loney (born December 7, 1977) is an American former professional football offensive lineman who played in the Arena Football League (AFL).
+Loney attended Atascadero High School in Atascadero, California, where he played competitive football; he continued to play football at Cal Poly, starting for the Mustangs in the late 1990s and blocking for teammates including Kamil Loud, Antonio Warren, and Alli Abrew, among others.
+Upon graduating, he was not selected in the 2000 NFL draft; as such, he signed with the San Jose SaberCats in early 2001.

 Loney spent one year on the SaberCats' practice squad.
 In 2002, he was promoted to the team's active roster; from 2002 to 2008, he was used primarily as an offensive lineman (though he did see limited action as a defensive lineman).
 During his time with the SaberCats, Loney appeared in four ArenaBowls (XVI, XVIII, XXI, and XXII); the SaberCats won the first three contests, giving Loney three AFL championships in six years.
 Following the SaberCats' loss to the Philadelphia Soul in ArenaBowl XXII, the league suspended operations; this ended Loney's first stint with the SaberCats.

-After one year, the Arena Football League resumed operations in 2010.
+After one year, the AFL resumed operations in 2010.
 The SaberCats, however, did not rejoin the league; as such, Loney spent the season with the Oklahoma City Yard Dawgz.
 In 2011, the SaberCats finally rejoined the league; Loney rejoined the team for what was to be his final AFL season.
 He retired following the SaberCats' campaign.